-What are the best disaster movies ever made?
+What are the best disaster movies of all time?
 Who doesn’t love a bit of big-screen destruction?
 Buildings collapsing, people running from danger, all the while we are sitting on the edge of our seats, our hearts racing, and sweat trickling down our back.
 These movies provide an adrenaline rush and put us on top of Mount Everest or in a spaceship, giving us thrills we could never experience in real life.

 We often turn to films for a sense of escapism, and few other films offer as much of it as disaster movies.
 We get to be the hero and swoop in, save the day, perhaps even kiss someone at the end of the film or return to our families with a newfound sense of purpose.
 These pictures are full of action and if you crave more action films, check out our list of best action movies of all time.